Maram-Metro/FromUtoU-mini-service-sharing/README.md

 # 📱 FromUtoU

-**From You To You** is a mini service-sharing application that connects two types of users:
+**From You To You** is a dual-role service-sharing application where users can either **offer services (Provider)** or **request services (Asker)** — all within a beautifully organized Java-based desktop interface.

-- 💼 **Providers** – who offer services.
-- 🔍 **Askers** – who browse and benefit from services.

-This simple app builds a smooth bridge between those who want to **offer** and those who want to **ask**.

 ---

-## ✨ Features

-### 👤 For Providers
-Providers can:
+## 💡 What Does It Do?

+This application connects individuals with services to offer, and individuals looking for help.
+It allows users to:

+- Choose their role: **Provider** or **Asker**
+- Switch roles at any time
+- Browse available services by category
-- Add new services by filling a 3-step form that includes:
+- Add new services through a step-by-step form
-  - 📝 **Basic Info**: Name, classification, price, description.
-  - 📞 **Contact Info**: WhatsApp, Email, Instagram, Twitter.
-  - 🖼️ **Media & Payment**: Upload photos/videos, select payment methods (Free, Mada card, Visa, Cash).
-- View all previously added services in a personal dashboard.
+- View and manage services in a personal dashboard

-- Organize their offerings by category.
+---

+## ✨ Key Features

-### 🔎 For Askers
+### 🔹 For All Users
-Askers can:
+- Select user role (Provider / Asker)
+- Intuitive UI and icon-based guidance
-- Browse available services through categories such as:
+- Browse categorized services (Design, Programming, Drawing, and more)

-  - Java Projects
-  - Web Pages
-  - PHP Scripts
-  - Databases
-- View details of each service including:
+### 💼 As a Provider
-  - Description
+- Add services with:
+  - Title, category, price, and description
-  - Contact options
+  - Contact info (WhatsApp, Email, Instagram, Twitter)
-  - Media
+  - Media files (images or video)
-  - Payment method
+  - Payment method selection (Free, Mada, Visa, Cash)
-- Contact the provider directly using the provided links.
+- View all personal services in a dashboard

+### 🔍 As an Asker
+- Browse services grouped by category
+- Explore service details and contact providers
+- No login required to view services (optional in future version)
+- Ability to search and filter services

 ---